snhobbs/ModbusBasic/documents/design.md

 + Bit read and write are done with an array of bytes, and a write length.
 A buffer length is also passed for checking.
 Each controller is initialized by passing it a linked list of data objects.
 The protocol controller and controllers are fully put in a library.

+# Protocol Controller
++ reads, writes passed through accessor
++ wether or not a access is valid is handled by accessor
++ Bytes come in, they should be passed consistantly to the reader, updating the state
+  + Packet full, all data read
+  + Check crc, reject send error response or continue
+  + Find action and field type from packet header, if action is unsupported send error else continue
+      +  FieldType GetAddressSpaceFromFunction(Command)
+  + validate access through accessor, send error or continue
+  + Apply action through accessor
+  + Calculate crc
+  + send packet
++ Data is sent directly to uart, uart buffer should be large enough to handle the largest access

++ ReadStateMachine
+  + Knows the type of packets, applies logic to know state
+    + Read known header length till packet type
+    + Request meta data length
+    + read till meta data finished
+        + Interfaces?
+Polymorphic handling
+    + request data length
+        + Interface, needs to call something to process the packet.
+    + read till data finished
+    + dispatch
++ Crc Calculator
++ PacketReader
+  + Structure knowlege shared with ReadStateMachine, shared knowledge should be factored out
++ Interface to IO